knezzz/FlutterTesseract/README.md

 It's tesseract done in Flutter with CustomPainter and matrix multiplication

 ### About
-I'm using map function (From processing) to map values thought the app for mapping values from 0.0 to 1.0 to any other range from 1 to oEnd

-And Start the app with dark theme and Scaffold
+Start the app with dark theme and Scaffold
 ```dart
 void main() => runApp(MaterialApp(theme: ThemeData.dark().copyWith(accentColor: Colors.white), home: Scaffold(body: MyApp())));
 ```